quanteda/tutorials.quanteda.io/content/basic-operations/tokens/tokens_compound.markdown

 ##  British citizenship | , and step up our
 ```

-To preserve these expressions in bag-of-word analysis, we have to compound them uisng `tokens_compound()`.
+To preserve these expressions in bag-of-word analysis, you have to compound them uisng `tokens_compound()`.

 ```r